cartorse/Prestashop-Exporting-Invoices/README.md

 # [PRESTASHOP] PDF Invoices Exporting

-Free Prestashop module to download PDF invoices.
+Prestashop module to download PDF invoices.
 In this module you can export your store invoices filling a simple form.

 You can choose the export type based on: